Datapack-Registry/specification/docs/documentation_format.md

 ### `@see`
 #### Description
-The `@see` annotation allows you to refer to another function that may be related to the one being documented.
+Declares a reference to refer to another function that may be related to the one being documented.

 #### Syntax
 ```